• Home

 Michele Polese

-I am a Research Assistant Professor at the Institute for the Wireless Internet of Things, Northeastern University, Boston.
+I am a Research Assistant Professor at the Institute for Intelligent Networked Systems (INSI), Northeastern University, Boston.

 • Learn More